Why Less Communication is Better!

 - “I always prized most highly those commanders that needed to be given the least orders, those you could discuss the matter with for 5 minutes and then not worrying about them for the next 8 days.”
 Hermann Balck crossing the river Meusse in 1940

 In Scrum we have leveled the playing field as the Product Owner is not the superior.
-However, the Product Owner is responsible for clearly articulating the what and the mission intent and if the team can quickly understand and execute with minimal discussion and delay they will move into a hyperproductive state.
+However, the Product Owner is responsible for clearly articulating the what and the mission intent and if the team can quickly understand and execute with minimal discussion and delay they will move into a hyper-productive state.
 In the initial phase, extensive discussions are required to form a team (a group working toward a common goal) and a backlog that is clear and executable with shared goals.
 Until this happens, teams cannot perform, but once it happens, this can move very fast.
 The right communication is essential and it will be tedious until the organization is aligned but with alignment the right communication is minimal.
 Without minimal communication you cannot achieve high performance and the scalability required to turn inside your competitors OODA loop.

 Scrum is structured to allow small self-organizing teams to work together in small groups of teams, the Scrum of Scrums.
-This implements information hiding, an object-oriented technology concept, the allows communication through a higher level interface that eliminates over 90% of communication pathways for a large group of people.
+This implements information hiding, an object-oriented technology concept, that allows communication through a higher level interface that eliminates over 90% of communication pathways for a large group of people.

 Exploding communication pathways caused production per individual to slow down on large teams.
 This is the root of Brooks Law in “The Mythical Man Month”.
 “Adding more people to a late project makes it later.”
-A properly implemented Scrum@Scale is scale-free in the sense that communication requirements do not explode as you as more teams.
+A properly implemented Scrum@Scale is scale-free in the sense that communication requirements do not explode as you add more teams.
 This allows linear scalability in the sense that doubling the number of teams can double production, a feature that is not possible in traditional project management.

 So less communication is a feature of self-organizing, self-managing teams and allows more rapid decision making that avoids decision latency, the primary cause of project failure.